KatHaruto/bayesian_dl/README.md

 # bayesian_dl
-implementation 'bayesian deep learning' in python
+implementation 'bayesian deep learning' in python from scratch using NumPy

 ## Bayesian Linear Regression
 This model can be updated sequentially.